 When three header fields (From, ReturnPath(SPF), DKIM d=) in an email are matching, proving it is a trustworthy email coming from where it’s supposed to be coming from.
 Strict alignment matches exactly; relaxed alignment matches on the organizational domain level with a combination of the primary/subdomains.
 See DKIM Alignment, DMARC Alignment, SPF Alignment.

 (Anti-Phishing Email Client Standards) – a dmarcian initiative for a security protocol to inform email receivers about fraudulent outbound links.

 (application programming interface) – an interface between computer programs that simplify the implementation and maintenance of software.

 (Anti-Phishing Working Group) – an international coalition unifying the global response to cybercrime.

 (authenticated received chain) – a draft email authentication system designed to allow an intermediate mail server like a mailing list or forwarding service to sign an email’s original authentication results.
 This allows a receiving service to validate an email when the email’s SPF and DKIM records are rendered invalid by an intermediate server’s processing.

-(business email compromise) – a type of cyber crime that uses email fraud/spoofing to attack organizations with in order to achieve a specific goal like extracting user credentials or financial details/monies.
+(business email compromise) – a type of cyber crime that uses email fraud/spoofing to attack organizations in order to achieve a specific goal like extracting user credentials or financial details/transfers.